nexxyz/WinPan/README.md

 # Why?
 I like it, because sometimes I do stuff while watching youtube, and it annoyed me that sound is always coming from the "front".
 Now I can move the Youtube window to a side, and audio will move with it.

+Mainly, I wanted a solution to this - and I wanted to test coding with C# with ChatGPT 4 as my copilot.
+I'm not a C# person, but I made do.
+So here it is.

 It checks for window positions every 500ms and always updates the position.
 It detects volume changes that it did not do itself, and tries to respect them.

 # How to use